 Instead of new hotwheels for Levi’s 4th birthday, we had a local ice cream date.
 Then made a big outing to the city for the play place, cake and pizza with some friends and family there.
 For his 5th birthday, we bought him his own fish and tank etc. The whole experience of buying it was pretty special.

 Rather than another princess-something for my niece, my sister and I had a special date of bowling with her daughter and Levi.

 I’m sure Conor would have loved a new gunscope (is that a word?) for his 30th birthday.
 Instead, I made him this book of all the favourite memories I collected from our family and friends.
 He reads it often and loves it.

 He’s used to seeing ‘words’ from me….Kinda like the personalized crossword puzzle I made him for Valentine’s day.

-Lenayah had already caught on and when her bday rolled around this summer requested a family beach day and ice cream.
+Lenayah had already caught on and when her bday rolled around the following summer she requested a family beach day and ice cream.
 So we loaded up and headed south to meet up with my family for just that.
+A following year we ‘renovated’ her bedroom for her birthday.

 Shortly after my bestie threw a surprise birthday for me this August, I took her on super fun lady date for her birthday.